SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/04-handler/readme.md

 ```

 We implemented the `.onSubmitOrder` method in our JavaScript handler.
 The method gets the bound context and data model from the element that was pressed and binds an OData action to that model.
 This `submitOrder` action was implemented as part of the OData backend service using SAP CAP - see [here](/bookshop/srv/cat-service.js).
-After the action has been executed, the method either displays a success `MessageToast` and refreshs the data model, or it displays a `Dialog` with the error message.
+After the action has been executed, the method either displays a success `MessageToast` and refreshes the data model, or it displays a `Dialog` with the error message.
-).

 You can read more about OData operations (including action bindings) in the [offical UI5 documentation](https://sapui5.hana.ondemand.com/sdk/#/topic/b54f7895b7594c61a83fa7257fa9d13f).